 Maina: PBC Linear developed the H-Bot to satisfy applications having high dynamics.
 This high-speed multi-axis gantry reduced dynamic payloads and significantly simplified wire management to drive motors.
 We now offer this H-Bot design for other applications as well.

 Orozco: Due to electric actuators’ high precision and repeatability, packaging facilities using smart conveyors increasingly rely on electric linear motion products.
 Smart conveyors use sensors in coordination with linear and rotary motor-based units to accurately perform high-rate sorting tasks — allowing packages to reach their factory destination faster and more efficiently.
-Motors have also boosted torque and speed output, so now large motors assembled to electric actuators with appropriate screws for heavy-duty applications can perform some tasks such as metal forming and tube bending traditionally associated with hydraulic actuators.
+Motors have also boosted torque and speed output, so now large motors assembled to electric actuators with appropriate screws for heavy-duty applications can perform some tasks such as metal forming, full-scale metal processing, and tube bending traditionally associated with hydraulic actuators.
 Electric actuators in such applications accept programming to apply more or less force and stroke.

 Andaya: LINAK has been providing electric linear motion since 1984 and has seen rising demand across many industries for this technology.
 Originally, we serviced the hospital and care markets, and then offered linear components for height-adjustable desks.
 Now, we’ve grown tremendously in the mobile agriculture and industrial automation markets, and our local and regional applications engineers and sales team have helped design actuators into many other applications.
 We’ve also supported vigorous testing to transition companies from hydraulic and pneumatic technologies to electric motors.